-These children have a wider range of awareness of the environment around them, and of the products in their world.
-With their hand held devices, these children can make decisions and can navigate through a wider range of information that was not available even to Millennials.
-To this end, we recommend some of the following research methods to capture the thought process of Generation Z:
+Gen Z has a wider awareness of the environment around them, and of the products in their world.
+With their hand held devices, these children can make decisions, influence others rapidly, and navigate through a vast amount of information that was not available even to Millennials.

 We conduct the following research solutions to capture the thought processes of Generation Z: